Think the restaurants in Covent Garden are there solely to cater to tourists? Then the only thing you’ll be eating are your words.

 The Delaunay

 The Delaunay is a stately, European-styled grand café-restaurant that wouldn’t look out of place in Bavaria or Vienna, and comes with the food to match: schnitzels, tarte flambée, sausages, strudel… they’re all here.
-They also run special menus for the theatre, but if you’re especially strapped for time, you can always nip by their takeaway counter on the corner for traditional sweet and savoury pastries.
+As you’d expect, The Delaunay makes good on its roots with an excellent afternoon tea – possibly the best value in London.
+There are also special menus for pre-theatre dining, but if you’re especially strapped for time, you can always nip by the takeaway counter on the corner for traditional sweet and savoury pastries, or a drop of wine come the evening.

 Parsons